RayAnd/voysis-ios/README.md

 - The `Voysis.Event` object contains two fields: `EventType` and `ApiResposne`.
  `EventType` is a status enum which will always be populated.
- `ApiResponse` is a protocol whos concrete implementation is a data class representation of the json response and will only be populated when the `EventType` is either `.audioQueryCreated`, or `.audioQueryCompleted`.
+ `ApiResponse` is a protocol who's concrete implementation is a data class representation of the json response and will only be populated when the `EventType` is either `.audioQueryCreated`, or `.audioQueryCompleted`.

 When the `EventType` is `.audioQueryCreated` you can extract the *initial* response by doing the following.

 ```swift
 if let response = event.response! as?
 QueryResponse {
     print("response is \(response)")
 }
 ```
 Note: This response indicates that a successful connection was made and returns meta-data.
-This resposne can be ignored by most users
+This response can be ignored by most users

 When the `EventType` is `.audioQueryCompleted` you can extract the *final* response by doing the following

 ```swift
 if let response = event.response! as?
 StreamResponse<CommerceContext, CommerceEntities> {
     if let data = try? encoder.encode(response),